 Camp Okavango, Okavango Delta

 Camp Okavango is a unique, exclusive and eco-sensitive African safari camp situated on the remote Nxaragha Island.
-A hidden treasure, in the heart of the permanent Okavango Delta,assures its guests of an unparalleled year-round water wilderness experience.
+A hidden treasure, in the heart of the permanent Okavango Delta, assures its guests of an unparalleled year-round water wilderness experience.

-With its open air design and elevated position, the new Camp Okavango is an eco-sensitive lodge which captures the very essence of the Okavango Delta.
+With its open-air design and elevated position, the new Camp Okavango is an eco-sensitive lodge which captures the very essence of the Okavango Delta.

 To ensure a peaceful and genuine safari experience, Camp Okavango accommodates just twenty-four guests.
 There are eleven intimate Safari suites and one Family suite consisting of two bedrooms and each with an en-suite bathroom.
-Each of the guest suites have been built on individual raised wooden platforms and set beneath the thick Okavango Delta vegetation.
+Each of the guest suites has been built on individual raised wooden platforms and set beneath the thick Okavango Delta vegetation.
 The en-suite bathrooms have double vanities, double shower and a separate water closet (with a view).
 The stack away sliding doors open onto a private open-air viewing deck offering beautiful views over the Okavango Delta.